 A famous case of outsourcing failure to cite here is of the outsourcing contract between the State of Indiana and IBM.
 The State of Indiana outsourced its welfare processing systems to IBM.
 To accomplish this project, IBM (outsourcing service provider) required unconditional support from the State of Indiana (client).
 But the state of Indiana’s representatives interfered with the IBM’s management of subcontractors.
 So, here change in the management of the project or change in project control was not supported by the client (State of Indiana) and this became one of the reasons for the failure of this outsourcing venture.

-A business may have exaggerated expectations from an outsourcing service provider.
+A business may have exaggerated expectations from an IT outsourcing company.
 It may think that everything will be taken care off by the outsourcing service provider and it has nothing to do.
 Such unrealistic expectations can result in project failure and disappointment for the business.

 To deal with this challenge, the best practice is to discuss beforehand in detail what role will be played by the outsourcing service provider and what results should be expected from the outsourcing venture.
 It is important to inform the project management team of the company seeking outsourcing services about the reasonable risks and the potential costs associated with outsourcing.

-Selecting an outsourcing vendor without giving it a thought only increases the risk of failure.
+Selecting an outsourcing vendor without giving due diligence only increases the risk of failure.
 Companies should spend adequate time in selecting an outsourcing vendor.
 They should select a vendor that they think fully suits their project requirements.
 For example, if a business wants to outsource web development, then it should select a vendor that is adept and experienced in web development.

 Organizational And Regional Cultural Differences